SHUBH11102001/Recommendation-System-using-Cosine-Similarity/README.md

 # Movie Recommendation System

-This project implements a movie recommendation system using a dataset of movies and their associated metadata.
-The system leverages Natural Language Processing (NLP) techniques to analyze movie features such as genres, keywords, cast, crew, and overview to provide recommendations based on user input.
+This project is a content-based movie recommendation system built with machine learning and deployed via Streamlit.
+It uses metadata (genres, keywords, cast, crew, and plot overview) from TMDB to recommend movies based on similarity to a selected movie.

+Key Features:
+- Content-Based Filtering: Movies are represented as vectors using their metadata.
+A cosine similarity matrix is computed to recommend movies with similar features.
+- NLP Processing: Text data is processed using NLTK for tokenization and stemming, enabling effective feature extraction for similarity calculations.
+- API Integration: Fetches additional movie details (ratings, release date, posters) using an external movie database API.
+- Interactive Web App: The system is deployed on Streamlit, allowing users to input a movie title and receive recommendations with rich details.

 ## Table of Contents